coq/coq/doc/sphinx/language/core/definitions.rst

       The name you provided is already defined.
 You have then to choose another name.

-   .. exn:: Nested proofs are not allowed unless you turn the Nested Proofs Allowed flag on.
+   .. exn:: Nested proofs are discouraged and not allowed by default.
+This error probably means that you forgot to close the last "Proof." with "Qed." or "Defined.". \
+            If you really intended to use nested proofs, you can do so by turning the "Nested Proofs Allowed" flag on.

       You are asserting a new statement while already being in proof editing mode.
       This feature, called nested proofs, is disabled by default.